Recovering lost 21 cm radial modes via cosmic tidal reconstruction: Implementation and results

 to the dark matter density field from the simulation.

-Most current 21-cm intensity mapping experiments are carried on interferometers.
-The largest angular scale can be probed is decided by the shortest baseline of the interferometer.
-We also using a step function
+Most current 21 cm intensity mapping experiments are carried on interferometers.
+The largest angular scale that can be probed is decided by the shortest baseline of the interferometer.
+We also use a step function

 to model this effect, where the largest scale can be probed is $\ell_s=115$ or $\kpe=0.05\ h/\mr{Mpc}$ at redshift $z=1$.
 This corresponds to a shortest baseline of $\sim7\ \mr{m}$.